 Whilst the most common causes of a blocked nose get better on their own, there are some treatments and remedies that can help.
 The following are treatment suggestions for nasal congestion:

-- Steam inhalation - very carefully sitting on a chair and putting your face over a bowl of boiling water whilst breathing normally for five minutes.
+- Steam inhalation - very carefully sitting on a chair and putting your face over a bowl of boiled water whilst breathing normally for five minutes.
 Be careful to avoid just boiled water as the steam can be dangerous;

 - Nasal sprays - decongestant sprays will help to unblock the nose quickly and are available over-the-counter but mustn't be used for longer than two weeks as can cause rhinitis medicamentosa;

 - Humidifiers - can add moisture to the air and may help to break up mucus.